jcervas/class-cmu-84-721/syllabus.md

 - **Tuesday, October 3**:
   + Zingher, Joshua N. 2022.
 Political choice in a polarized America: how elite polarization shapes mass behavior.
 New York, NY: Oxford University Press.
     * Chapter 1.
 America the Polarized (EVERYONE)
     * Chapter 2.
-Mass Opinion in Context—How Elite Polarization Has Shaped Political Behavior (STUDENT)
+Mass Opinion in Context—How Elite Polarization Has Shaped Political Behavior (Lauren)
     * Chapter 3.
-Elite Polarization and Americans’ Perceptions of the Political Parties (STUDENT)
+Elite Polarization and Americans’ Perceptions of the Political Parties (Seth)
     * Chapter 4.
-Measuring Policy Orientations and Political Sophistication (STUDENT)
+Measuring Policy Orientations and Political Sophistication (Allison)
     * Chapter 5.
-A Test of the Recursive Relationship between Policy Orientations and Partisanship (STUDENT)
+A Test of the Recursive Relationship between Policy Orientations and Partisanship (Jaykob)

 - **Thursday, October 5**:
   + Zingher, Political choice in a polarized America
     * Chapter 6.
-The Relationships between Policy Orientations, Partisanship, and Vote Choice (STUDENT)
+The Relationships between Policy Orientations, Partisanship, and Vote Choice (Ammu)
     * Chapter 7.
-A Test of How Elite Polarization Shapes Mass Political Behavior (STUDENT)
+A Test of How Elite Polarization Shapes Mass Political Behavior (Jaykob)
     * Chapter 8.
-How Political Sophistication Shapes Responses to Elite Polarization (STUDENT)
+How Political Sophistication Shapes Responses to Elite Polarization (Amor)
     * Chapter 9.
 The Implications of Our Polarized Politics (EVERYONE)

 - **Saturday, October 8**: